Guitar Secrets Lead Guitar Made Easy

 Watch a Video playing this scale

-The illustration to the right shows the same A minor pentatonic scale in the root note position.
+The illustration below shows the same A minor pentatonic scale in the root note position.
 You should have this fingering pattern memorized.

 The fingers used to play this scale are: 1-4, 1-3, 1-3, 1-3, 1-4, 1-4